grinnell-cs/csc151-dh/_eboards/eboard04-2.md

 * DM on Teams is usually a better way to reach me than email.
 * And yes, you can DM me questions when you have code that doesn't work.
   (I received a "I don't know why my code isn't working.")
-* You can also ask questions on Teams.
 * Times on the readings ranged from 30 minutes to two hours.
 The folks who are on the two-hour end might want to chat with me, a mentor, or academic advising about how to read more efficiently.
 (I'm not sure